-While quote management solutions come with templates and built-in functionality that greatly increases your chance for success, there are some best practices to keep in mind when it comes to the proposal process.
+While quote management solutions come with templates and built-in functionality that significantly increase your chance for success, there are some best practices to keep in mind regarding the proposal process.

 Tips for successful MSP proposals:

 Address customer pain points – You shouldn’t be creating a proposal without first understanding your customer pain points.
-Assuming you’ve identified them, make sure it’s clear how your proposed solution will address those pain points.
+Then, assuming you’ve identified them, make sure it’s clear how your proposed solution will address those pain points.

-Pay attention to small details—It’s the little things that can hurt your chances of winning new business.
-Sending out a proposal with spelling and grammatical errors is easily avoided and can sow seeds of doubt concerning your attention to detail.
+Pay attention to small details – The little things can hurt your chances of winning new business.
+For example, sending out a proposal with spelling and grammatical errors is easily avoided and can sow seeds of doubt concerning your attention to detail.
 Similarly, if you’re recycling a past proposal, make sure you search for and remove the names of other companies.